thiagofigcosta/everybody-compose/README.md

 - `vanilla_rnn`: Decoder Only Vanilla RNN
 - `attention_rnn`: LSTM with Full Attention
 - `transformer`: Transformer RPR

+You have to also specify which genre the model will be trained with the `-g` or `--genre` argument.
+The available genres are:

+- `classical`: Classical songs
+- `folk`: Folk songs
+- `pop_rock`: Classical Pop and Rock songs
+- `soul_reggae`: Soul and Reggae Songs

 You can also use the `-nf` or `--n_files` argument followed by an integer to specify the number of files to use for training (the default value of -1 means that all available files will be used).